Episode Transcript

 I said, I could see the front of the truck

-in the ambulance.
-I said, it doesn't look good like
+I said, it doesn't look good.

-and I looked at his face and he just sort
+And I looked at his face and he just sort

 of shook his head, like, you know, it's not good.

-And so I still didn't know this stage and then yeah,
+And so I still didn't know this stage.
+And then yeah,

 put painkillers and everything into me, so yeah, a little